Bow varieties as symplectic reductions of $T^*(G/P)$: Introduction

 \section{Introduction}

-Bow varieties were introduced as moduli spaces of $U(n)$-instantons on the Taub-NUT space equivariant under a cyclic group $\mathbb{Z}/l\mathbb{Z}$-action introduced by \cite{Che11}.
-In a sequence of articles (\cite{N17} and \cite{Tak16}), they are presented as algebraic varieties with hyper-K\"{a}hler structure via a quiver description, carrying a residual action of a torus $\mathbb{T}$.
-In recent articles \cite{nakajima2021geometric} and \cite{https://doi.org/10.48550/arxiv.2012.07814}, it is proved that there is a bijection between the $\mathbb{T}$-fixed points on certain bow varieties (that we will call ``pointful'') and ${0,1}$-matrices.
+Bow varieties were introduced as moduli spaces of $U(n)$-instantons on the Taub-NUT space equivariant under a cyclic group $\mathbb{Z}/l\mathbb{Z}$-action introduced by \cite{Cherkis:2011}.
+In a sequence of articles (\cite{NakajimaTakayama:2017} and \cite{Takayama:2016}), they are presented as algebraic varieties with hyper-K\"{a}hler structure via a quiver description, carrying a residual action of a torus $\mathbb{T}$.
+In recent articles \cite{Nakajima:2021} and \cite{RimanyiShou:2020}, Rimanyi and Nakajima proved that there is a bijection between the $\mathbb{T}$-fixed points on certain bow varieties (that we will call ``pointful'') and ${0,1}$-matrices.
 We focus on the geometry and equivariant cohomology of this class in this paper.
-Here is one of our main results. \begin{theorem} (For the proof, please refer to Theorem~\ref{pointful} and the preceding argument.)
+Here is one of the main results.

+\begin{theorem} (For the proof, please refer to Theorem~\ref{pointful} and the preceding argument.)
 Each pointful bow variety is a symplectic reduction of the cotangent bundle of a partial flag variety by a unipotent group.
 Moreover, we have a slice of this action.
 Hence, every pointful bow variety can be viewed as a symplectic subvariety of a cotangent bundle of a flag variety. \end{theorem}

 In \S~\ref{section4}, we focus on pointful bow varieties whose fixed points correspond to $2$-row $\{0,1\}$-matrices.
 We calculate the equivariant cohomology (and ordinary cohomology) of some of them (\S~\ref{calforordcoh} and \S~\ref{calforequco}).
 Then we will see that, unlike for quiver varieties, the localization map to fixed points does not give us an injective map of equivariant cohomology for every bow variety, and the ordinary Kirwan surjectivity does not hold (\S~\ref{calforequco}).
-This answers a question in \cite{https://doi.org/10.48550/arxiv.2012.07814}.
+This answers a question in \cite{RimanyiShou:2020}.
 But, using Appendix~\ref{appendix2} (written by Matthias Franz), we can show that equivariant cohomology of $2$-row bow varieties is concentrated in even degrees (Theorem~\ref{secondcal}).